reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 ---
-title: "Bloody Beginner's Guide to Java: Building a Robot Arena"
+title: "Your First Java Program: Building a Robot Arena"
 categories: [java]
 date: 2021-03-26 00:00:00 +1100
 modified: 2021-03-26 00:00:00 +1100
 author: default
-excerpt: "This article gets you started with the Java programming language.
-It starts at zero and levels up throughout the article."
+excerpt: "Get started with Java and build your first program.
+We'll start simple and level up until we have built a robot arena!"
 image:
-  auto: 0088-jigsaw
+  teaser: /assets/img/special/robot-arena.jpg
+  opengraph: /assets/img/special/robot-arena.jpg
 ---

+You are just beginning your programming career?
+Or you have dabbled a bit in programming but want to get into Java?

+Then this article is for you. **We'll go from zero to building a robot arena in Java**.

+If you get stuck anywhere during this tutorial, [check out codegym](https://codegym.cc).
+They take you through story-based Java tutorials and explain more details and coding exercises.

+Have fun building robots with Java!

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/core-java/service-provider-interface" %}
+{% include github-project.html url="https://github.com/thombergs/robot-arena" %}

 ## Getting Ready to Code

 Before we can start writing code, we have to set up our development environment.
 Don't worry, this is not going to be complicated.
 The only thing we need for now is to install an IDE or "Integrated Development Environment".
-An IDE is a program that we'll use for programming (it's programs all the way down... :)).
+An IDE is a program that we'll use for programming.

 When I'm working with Java, IntelliJ is my IDE of choice.
 You can use whatever IDE you're comfortable with, but for this tutorial, I'll settle with instructions on how to work with IntelliJ.